 What was James the Great known for?

-James is one of the first disciples called by Christ, along with Andrew, Peter, and John.
-As the first disciples, the four of them helped establish a foundation for Christ’s earthly ministry, which suggests that James was a great example to his fellow believers.
-Many of the disciples were killed for their dedication to Jesus Christ, and James was the first one to be martyred for his beliefs.
-From the beginning to the very end of his life, his involvement in Christ’s ministry has made him a well-known figure of the 12 disciples.
+James is one of the first disciples called by Jesus, along with Andrew, Peter, and John.
+As the first disciples, the four of them helped establish a foundation for Jesus’s earthly ministry, which suggests that James was a great example to his fellow believers.
+Many of the disciples were killed for their dedication to Jesus, and James was the first one to be martyred for his beliefs.
+From the beginning to the very end of his life, his involvement in Jesus' ministry has made him a well-known figure of the 12 disciples.

 The Inner Circle

 As mentioned, James the Great was one of the three apostles that were included in Jesus’ inner circle.
 This position made James a witness to many of Jesus’ amazing miracles.
 Some miracles and events were witnessed only by Peter, James, and John, so James was privileged to be with Jesus during some of his most important moments.
 By being present for these key events, we can assume that James was trusted by Jesus and that Jesus was preparing James for his future ministry.

 For example, James was there during the Transfiguration of Jesus, where Jesus took the three apostles up into the mountain and was transfigured before them.
 In this incredible and overwhelming experience, Jesus’ clothes became dazzling white, he conferred with the prophets Elijah and Moses, and James and the other apostles heard God’s voice tell them that “This is my Son, whom I love.
 Listen to him!”
 (Mark 9: 2-7).
 Though the extent of Jesus' transfiguration isn’t perfectly clear, James and the other apostles were reminded of Jesus' divine nature and true glory.